-- Each student may register and update the identity of this individual, known as the Missing Student Confidential Contact, on their Simpson College portal page. - In the case of students who are under 18 years of age and not emancipated, Simpson College is required by federal law to notify a custodial parent or guardian no later than 24 hours after the time a student is determined missing. - Simpson College officials will notify the appropriate law enforcement agency no later than 24 hours after the time a student is determined missing. - If the Office of Security is notified of a potential missing student and makes a determination that the student has been missing for more than 24 hours and has not returned to campus, Simpson College will initiate the emergency contact procedures in accordance with the student's designation.
+Students should identify one or more emergency contacts that Simpson officials will contact in the event that a student has been reported missing.
+Each student may register and update the identity of this individual, known as the Missing Student Confidential Contact, on their Simpson College portal page.

+- In the case of students who are under 18 years of age and not emancipated, Simpson College is required by federal law to notify a custodial parent or guardian no later than 24 hours after the time a student is determined missing. - Simpson College officials will notify the appropriate law enforcement agency no later than 24 hours after the time a student is determined missing. - If the Office of Security is notified of a potential missing student and makes a determination that the student has been missing for more than 24 hours and has not returned to campus, Simpson College will initiate the emergency contact procedures in accordance with the student's designation.
 If the Office of Security has reason to believe the student is missing and endangered, the emergency contact process may be initiated prior to being missing for 24 hours.